nehrman/hashiconfEU-2019/Step3-Static-Secret/README.md

     <img width="800" alt="Terraform Import" src="../Assets/Step3_tf_import.png">

 3. **Analyze the code to understand what we're gonna do** - As always, we check the code before doing any further actions:
-    - Configure a K/V Secret Engine on Vault
+    - Configuring a K/V Secret Engine on Vault
-    - Create a specific service account (vault-auth) on K8s
+    - Creating a specific service account (vault-auth) on K8s
-    - Configure ClusterRoleBinding to give Role-Token_reviewer to the service account
+    - Configuring ClusterRoleBinding to give Role-Token_reviewer to the service account
-    - Enable and configure Kubernetes Auth method on Vault
+    - Enabling and configuring Kubernetes Auth method on Vault
-    - Populate K/V with MongoDB secrets needed by the app
+    - Populating K/V with MongoDB secrets needed by the app
-    - Create a policy to give read access to kv/fruits-catalog-mongodb
+    - Creating a policy to give read access to kv/fruits-catalog-mongodb
-    - Create a specifc role on kubernetes auth method attached to the specific policy
+    - Creating a specifc role on kubernetes auth method attached to the specific policy

 4. **It's time to use Terraform** - That's not the final step, but at least, you don't have to do everything manually :)
     - Run terraform init to prepare the environment: